 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."(Title IX of the Education Amendments of 1972, and its implementing regulation at 34 C.F.R.
 Part 106 (Title IX).
 Sex discrimination includes sexual harassment and sexual assault.
 While it is often thought of as a law that applies to athletics programs, Title IX is much broader than Athletics and applies to many programs at CCC.
-Gayle Benton, Human Resources Director, 928-226-4280 email@example.com is the primary contact for Title IX information and complaints.
+Allison Eckert, Human Resources Director, 928-226-4280 email@example.com is the primary contact for Title IX information and complaints.
 Her office is located at Coconino Community College, 2800 S. Lone Tree Rd.
 Flagstaff, AZ 86005.

 Transfer of Credit

 Coconino Community College explains the procedure for transferring credit to and from the College.
 The information is available to students from the CCC Registration webpage.

 CCC also has articulation agreements with several Colleges and Universities.
 They are available at www.coconino.edu/advising-services.

 Students, including those in web-based and distance education courses, have their identities validated by the College.
 When a student is admitted to the College, the Admissions office requires photo identification for purposes of proving lawful presence in the United States per Arizona law.
 This identification is kept on file.
 Once admitted, students are assigned a Comet ID and PIN number that constitutes their signature for transcript requests, enrollment verification, as well as online classes.
 Students use their unique Comet ID and PIN number to log into courses, submit assignments and take exams.